mKeRix/room-assistant/README.md

 - **use_mac** - publish the Bluetooth MAC address instead of the UUID (for devices without a consistent UUID)
 - **system_noise** - describes how noisy the system is and should be kept relatively low (used for the Kalman filter)
 - **measurement_noise** - describes how noisy the measurements are (used for the Kalman filter)
+- **major_mask** - filters out bits of the major id to make dynamic values with encoded information consistent for filtering (for more information see [#20](https://github.com/mKeRix/room-assistant/pull/20))
+- **minor_mask** - filters out bits of the minor id to make dynamic values with encoded information consistent for filtering (for more information see [#20](https://github.com/mKeRix/room-assistant/pull/20))

 #### Temper USB Sensors ####